 Method of defining head impact area of devices with backrests and for rearward-facing devices defining the minimum size of side wings

-1. Place the device on the test seat described in Annex 6.
+1. Place the device on the test bench described in Annex 6.
 Reclinable devices shall be set in the most upright position.
 Place the smallest manikin in the device in accordance with the manufacturer’s instructions.
 Mark a point "A" on the backrest on the same horizontal level as the shoulder of the smallest manikin at a point 2 cm inside the outer edge of the arm.
-All internal surfaces above the horizontal plane passing through point A, shall be tested in accordance with Annex 17.
+All internal surfaces above the horizontal plane passing through point A, shall be tested in accordance with Annex 13.
 This area shall include the backrest and side wings, including the inner edges (zone of radius) of the side wings.
-In the case of carrycot devices where a symmetrical installation of the dummy is not possible according to the device and manufacturer instructions, the area complying with Annex 17 shall be all internal surfaces above a point "A", as previously defined, in the head direction, when measured with this dummy in the carrycot in its worst position consistent with the manufacturer instructions and the carrycot positioned on the test bench.
+In the case of carrycot devices where a symmetrical installation of the dummy is not possible according to the device and manufacturer instructions, the area complying with Annex 13 shall be all internal surfaces above a point "A", as previously defined, in the head direction, when measured with this dummy in the carrycot in its worst position consistent with the manufacturer instructions and the carrycot positioned on the test bench.

 If a symmetrical installation of the dummy in the carrycot may be possible, the whole inner area shall comply with Annex 13.

 2. For rearward-facing devices there shall be side wings with a depth of minimum 90 mm measured from the median of the surface of the backrest.
-These side wings shall start at the horizontal plane passing through point "A" and continue to the top of the Child Restraint System seat-back.
-Starting from a point 90 mm below the top of the Child Restraint System seat-back, the depth of the side wing may be gradually reduced.
+These side wings shall start at the horizontal plane passing through point "A" and continue to the top of the Enhanced Child Restraint System seat-back.
+Starting from a point 90 mm below the top of the Enhanced Child Restraint System seat-back, the depth of the side wing may be gradually reduced.